tuomokar/Generic-discussion-forum/README.md

 * [The application](http://tuomokar.users.cs.helsinki.fi/tsoha/)
 * [Documentation](https://github.com/tuomokar/Tsoha-Bootstrap/tree/master/doc/documentation.pdf)

-Note that for now most of the pages are mockups, with no real data.
-Currently only functions related directly to topic groups are active - you can edit and remove them and see them listed on the home page and checkout any topic group's page (though their threads are mockups).
+Note that for now most of the pages are mockups with no real data.
+Currently only topic groups have full functionality (not meaning as in finished though, for example validations are missing and things might of course change in other ways still) - you can edit and remove them and see them listed on the home page and checkout any topic group's page.
+On a given topic group's page you see the threads that belong to the group.
+However, if you click on a thread, you go to a mockup page.

 To see other pages you can click through the links at the mockup pages.
-If there are multiple instances of similar things (for example multiple threads on a topic group's page) the first one contains an actual link to the thread's mockup page.
+If there are multiple instances of similar things (for example multiple users on the page listing the users) the first one contains an actual link to the thing's mockup page.

 # Project description